Privacy Policy

 - Block cookies in your browser: doing so will not prevent you from using ClassLens, but conversion attribution for your visit will not be possible.

 - Request deletion of GA4 data already collected: contact steven.swanson@evolvedacademics.com with the cl_cid value from your browser's cookie store; we will issue a GA4 data deletion request for that identifier.
+The server-side conversion and lifecycle events use per-event random identifiers not linked to your cl_cid; on request we will also delete the purchase records associated with your billing account.

 6.3 California Residents — Sale and Sharing of Personal Information